schmid/Unity-DSP-Performance-Test/README.txt

+TODO
+====
+[ ] C# on 32-bit hardware (JMS probably has a 32-bit machine?)

 Setup
 =====
 - I have set up tests for different approaches to sine computation.
 - The same algorithms are being tested with C# and C++ implementations.
 - Tests run 144000000 iterations and are timed with StopWatch (C#) or chrono::high_resolution_clock (C++).
 - C++ code is compiled with VS2017 in x86 Release mode with optimization enabled
-- C# code is compiled with VS2017 in Release mode with optimization enabled
+- .NET C# code is compiled with VS2017 in Release mode with optimization enabled
+- Unity (Mono) C# code is compiled with Unity 2017.2.0f3 (64-bit)

 Test Results
 ============
 - All tests were run on an Intel Core i7-6700HQ 2.60 GHz.
+- General results for these tests:
+  - .NET C# with 'Prefer 32-bit' disabled is as fast as over even faster than C++
+  - Unity (Mono) C# and .NET C# with 'Prefer 32-bit' enabled is 2-15 times slower than C++

 Library Sine Test
 -----------------